 If you think your only job in the kitchen will be to watch TV while the food cooks itself, well, maybe you're a long way from reality.
 But not from the future.
 More and more robotics manufacturers have been trying for years to produce robot chefs or even entire automated kitchens.

-I doubt they will soon take our place in the kitchen, but things will also evolve in food preparation.
+I doubt they will take our place in the kitchen any time soon, but things will also evolve in food preparation.

 Robot chef, the long march

-in 2020Some restaurants, such as the American chain White Castle, have begun experimenting with robot cooks called "Flippy" to automate the process of cooking sandwiches in different locations.
+In 2020, some restaurants, such as the American chain White Castle, have started experimenting with robot chefs called “Flippy” to automate the process of cooking sandwiches in different locations.
 Ditto for some startups specialized in salads: the waiters, you know, they are already there.

 Today, researchers at the University of Cambridge unveiled a robotic chef who can learn to replicate a specific recipe by analyzing cooking videos.
 Imagine a robot who, after watching eight different salad recipes on video, is able to correctly identify the prepared recipes 93% of the time and to determine 83% of the actions needed to prepare them.